senqui-UP/124-Language/README.md

 ## Language Overview
-The PyCraft Programming language is a Python-inspired language designed to mimic how command lines work in Minecraft.
-Its purpose is to serve as an experimental language and expand on how Minecraft commands already function.
+PyCraft is an experimental Python-inspired programming language designed to mimic how command lines work in Minecraft.
 It serves as a gamified version of the Python language, encouraging those familiar with Minecraft to engage in programming and explore coding.
-AS much as the language is built on the foundations of Minecraft, some coding conventions override these rules for better readability.
+It also serves to bridge the gap between Minecraft command block’s entity-based language and programming, making coding accessible to Minecraft players and command blocks more approachable to coders.
+While the language is built on the foundations of Minecraft, some coding conventions override these rules for better readability.

 ## Syntaxes